phenogit/phenogit.github.io/kit-korner-notes.markdown

     (5H)-5S!
         !: Weaker than pass (forcing) followed by a pull

+    (1S)-2H-(3D)-4C!

+        !: 4C is fit showing, clubs with heart support Normally, non-preemptive bid which commits your side to game creates a force.
+           But 3D commited opps to game as well, so, this does not create a force.
+           If instead of 3D, opps bid 3S, then 4C creates a force

     (1S)-P-(4S!)-??
         !: Not necessarily weak, since the 1S opening is limited